3bdoislam/Bash_Scripts/README.md

 # Bash_Scripts
-Some Useful Practical Scripts that Would facsilitate Using Linux
+Some Useful Practical Scripts that Would facilitate Using Linux